4 Strategies for Agile Portfolio Management

 When it comes to managing your projects, agile methodology offers so many different ways to visualize work to be done.
 A tool that can meet those different needs will help you make the most of agile.

 Some teams work best from a kanban board, others from a Gantt chart.
 Something that allows you to combine multiple projects into one place will offer you significantly more control over what to pivot and when.
-Ensure any tools you use support that.
+Ensure any tools you use support that, and learn more about the differences between Kanban boards and Gantt charts and when it’s best to use of each of them.

-You also need granular detail.
+For successful agile portfolio management, you often need to share granular detail.
 Some project portfolio management tools nail it on the high level, but that’s it.
 When you need to drill down into specific details, you’re out of luck.
 This leads a lot of PMs to rely on old school, manual spreadsheets, which slows everything down substantially.

 Make sure you can customize how much detail each piece of your project contains, so you’ll have the flexibility to actually manage your project, instead of just looking at it.